ADs / Bulletins¶

 Short Description – A brief summary.

-Compliance Type – Select the type:
+Compliance Type – Select the compliance model:

 Recurring Hours – For hour-based recurrence (e.g., every 100 hours).